evnchw/evnchw.github.io/_pages/about.md

 It's great to meet you, and thanks for swinging by.
 I'm Evan.

-- quant researcher & data scientist at the [Abu Dhabi Investment Authority (ADIA)](https://www.adia.ae/), previously in tech
+- quantative researcher at the [Abu Dhabi Investment Authority (ADIA)](https://www.adia.ae/), previously in tech
 - lifelong classical & jazz pianist, and amateur producer: [Spotify](https://open.spotify.com/artist/5DJAcFDVsRpCEzH0Nw9j6J)
 - originally from the San Francisco Bay Area, but lived in various places

-Here you can find my informal sojournings into quantitative sciences, music, and more.
+Here you can find my informal explorations into quantitative sciences, music, and more.
 Enjoy!

 <p>
   <strong style="font-family: Serif">Warm regards,</strong><br>